Treating devastating genetic forms of childhood epilepsy

 Intractable and patients largely fail to respond to current drugs

 Monogenic, making modeling in zebrafish straight-forward

-Large unmet clinical need for patients for whom daily medications for life are the mainstay treatment
+Large unmet clinical need with Dravet individuals requiring daily medications for life as the mainstay treatment

-EEs are rare disorders and qualify for Orphan Drug designation with the FDA and Rare Pediatric Disease priority review
+A rare disorders and qualifies for Orphan Drug designation with the FDA and Rare Pediatric Disease priority review

 Bioenergetics in Dravet zebrafish model

 Bioenergetics was decreased in Dravet mutant fish (grey squares) and restored to wildtype levels (black dots) by treatment with PT-300 series compounds (yellow symbols).